Tutorials

 sparkle compute features

-sparkle wait # Wait for it to complete before continuing
+sparkle jobs # Wait for it to complete before continuing

 And run the solvers on the new data set.